Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Cosmic coalescence rate

-We assume that for each category of binaries ($k$=BNS, NSBH, BBH), the coalescence rate tracks the star formation rate (SFR) albeit with some delay $t_d$ from formation of the massive binary to final merger :
+We assumed that for each category of binaries ($j$=NSNS, BHNS, BHBH), the coalescence rate tracks the star formation rate (SFR), albeit with some delay $t_d$ from formating the massive binary to the final merger:

-where $\dot{\rho}_*$ is the star formation rate in M$_\odot$Mpc$^3$yr$^{-1}$ , $A^k$ is the mass fraction of the progenitors in M$_{\odot}^{-1}$ (see Appendix for more details), $P^k(t_d)$ is the probability distribution of the delay $t_d$, $z_f$ is the redshift at which the progenitor binary forms, and $z$ is the redshift at which the two compact objects coalesce.
+where $\dot{\rho}_*$ is the star formation rate in M$_\odot$Mpc$^{-3}$yr$^{-1}$ , $A^j$ is the mass fraction of the progenitors in M$_{\odot}^{-1}$ (see appendix for more details), $P^j(t_d)$ is the probability distribution of the delay $t_d$, $z_f$ is the redshift at which the progenitor binary forms, and $z$ is the redshift at which the two compact objects coalesce.
 The factor $(1+z_f)^{-1}$ converts the rate in the source frame into a rate in the observer frame.
-The redshifts $z_f$ and $z$ are related by the delay time $t_d$ which is the difference in lookback times between $z_f$ and $z$:
+The redshifts $z_f$ and $z$ are related by the delay time $t_d$, which is the difference in lookback times between $z_f$ and $z$:

-The coalescence rate per redshift bin is then given by:
+The coalescence rate per redshift bin is then given by